Mike Brumbelow: UTEP

 In June 1950, Brumbelow was hired as the head football coach and athletic director University of Texas at El Paso (then known as Texas Western College).
 He had been operating sporting goods stores at Midland and Odessa, Texas (in partnership with Tex Carleton) at the time of his hiring at UTEP.
 Brumbelow served as head football coach at UTEP from 1950 to 1956.
 He had a successful tenure as coach, guiding his teams to a 46–24–3 record.
 The team won eight or more games three times, in 1953, 1954 and 1956.
 He led UTEP to appearances in the 1954 Sun Bowl, 1955 Sun Bowl, and 1957 Sun Bowl, two of which UTEP won.
 He is responsible for UTEP's only outright conference championship when his 1956 team went 5–0 in Border Conference play.
 Brumbelow retired as UTEP's football coach in July 1957 and as athletic director in 1959.
 He was inducted into El Paso Athletic Hall of Fame in 1964, and the UTEP Athletic Hall of Fame in 2007.

 Later years

 After retiring as UTEP's athletic director in 1959, Brumbelow worked in the advertising and public relations department of the El Paso Natural Gas Co.
-He was one of the leaders in the effort to build the Sun Bowl Stadium in El Paso and helped get a bond issue passed to finance its construction.
+He was one of the leaders in the effort to build the Sun Bowl in El Paso and helped get a bond issue passed to finance its construction.
 He later served as the president of Sun Travel.

 At the age of 71, Brumbelow died at Providence Memorial Hospital in El Paso after a long illness.
 He was survived by his wife Marjorie (Klein) Brumbelow and a daughter, Nancy (Brumbelow) Sisk.